MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-dpm.md

 # Upgrade your DPM installation

+This article provides upgrade information for the following DPM versions:

+- 1801
+- 2016

-This System Center Data Protection Manager (DPM) article provides upgrade information for all Long-Term Servicing Channel (LTSC) and Semi-Annual Channel (SAC) releases.
-By default, this article displays the information for the SAC 1801 release.
-To view the upgrade information for a different release, use the version selector to the left.
+By default, this article displays the information for the DPM 1801 release.
+To view information for a different version, use the selector to the left.

 ::: moniker range="sc-dpm-1801"